victorshinya/chatbot-ui/README.md

 [![IBM Cloud Powered](https://img.shields.io/badge/IBM%20Cloud-powered-blue.svg)](https://cloud.ibm.com)
 [![Platform](https://img.shields.io/badge/platform-nodejs-lightgrey.svg?style=flat)](https://developer.ibm.com/node/)

-A Chatbot that analyzes your sentiment and use it to answer appropriately.
-This application was designed and developed to help new developers to start using a webchat from boilerplate code.
+A User Interface (UI) for a Chatbot application.
+It allows you to run a IBM Watson Assistant's Assistant on Cloud.
+No new code required.
+This application was designed and developed to accelerate the go-to-market process.

 ![Architecture Design](doc/source/images/architecture.jpeg)

 ## Components and technologies

 * [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant): Watson Assistant lets you build conversational interfaces into any application, device, or channel.
-* [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding): Use advanced NLP to analyze text and extract meta-data from content such as concepts, entities, keywords, categories, sentiment, emotion, relations, and semantic roles.
-* [IBM Cloud Functions](https://cloud.ibm.com/openwhisk): FaaS (Function-as-a-Service) platform that executes functions in response to events.
-It is based on Apache Openwhisk project.

 ## Run locally and deploy